r1olo/ase-project/README.md

 1. Install Docker and Docker Compose.
 2. Place an RSA key pair under `secrets/jwtRS256.key` and `secrets/jwtRS256.key.pub` (they are mounted as the `jwt_*` secrets referenced by `docker-compose.yml`).
 The keys can be generated using the script in `scripts/genkeys.sh`.
 Without those files the containers fall back to symmetric JWTs, which is acceptable only for ad-hoc local runs.
 3. From the repository root execute `docker compose up --build`.
-4. Once the stack is up, you may access the API Gateway at port `150`.
-You can access endpoint `/health` for a general service overview.
+4. Once the stack is up, you may access the API Gateway at port `443`.
 5. You can simulate a client using the script in `scripts/client.py`.
 In order to play a game, you need to execute two instances of the client scripts to be able to enqueue and send various moves.
 The list of available commands can be accessed by running `python scripts/client.py --help`.
 Notice: the `requests` Python library is required to run the client script.

+*Notice*: the client script is not update to date with the latest API changes, so some modifications may be required to make it work properly.

-### Tests
+### Testing instructions

+#### Unit tests
 All automated checks live under `tests/` and use pytest. `tests/conftest.py` spins up isolated Flask apps for every microservice, swaps in-memory SQLite databases plus `fakeredis` through each `TestConfig`, and tears everything down after every test, so the suite runs without Docker.

 Run the full suite with: